chathumal-nad/devops-projects/Monitor_AKS_with_Prometheus_and_Grafana/README.md

 In the value section you need to provide the IP address.

-## Log into Grafana
+## Log in to Grafana

-Now log into the Grafana using the URL (<https://monitoring.nadeeshachathumal.online>)
+Now log in to the Grafana using the URL (<https://monitoring.nadeeshachathumal.online>)

 Since we have generated a self-signed certificate for our domain, the following warning will be received.